-By now we’ve established why you should take a road trip this fall and how you can do so.
-The question that remains is where to go.
-Luckily, Luno Life has mapped out our top five road trip recommendations for the fall.
-Between the coastal views and stunning foliage, your thirst for travel will certainly be quenched (at least until winter).
+The off-season is the perfect time to visit those destinations you didn't get to during the summer!
+Luno has mapped out our top five road trip recommendations for the fall.
+Between the coastal views and stunning foliage, your thirst for travel will certainly be quenched with these amazing road trip destinations.

 California Coast — 650 miles

 Most people think that the best time to visit the golden state’s coast is during the summer, but we’ll let you in on a little secret… the ocean is just as blue in the fall.
 The 650 mile stretch of the Pacific Coast Highway is the perfect path for your western adventure.
 This ribbon of highway will show you the highlights of California’s finest.
 We recommend that you start things off up north then take the party down south.
 From the breezy Golden Gate Bridge to the tasty fish tacos of San Diego (and every quaint coastal town in between), the California coast has got it all.